The cake is buttery, crumbly, moist, and tender. It’s a double layer, but the recipe is easily cut in half to make a single layer.

 - Preheat the oven to 350° F. Prepare two 9-inch cake pans with non-stick spray, or by greasing with butter and flour.

 - Melt the three tablespoons of butter in a non-stick pan or pot.
 Add in lemon juice, honey, cinnamon, black pepper, and salt.
 Stir and cook over medium heat for 5 minutes minutes.
 Add in the pears and stir well so the sauce coats all the slices.
 Cook for an additional 8 minutes.
-Divide the pears and juices between the two cake pans and set aside to cook.
+Divide the pears and juices between the two cake pans and set aside to cool.

 - Combine the sugar and lemon zest in a bowl, whisking together.
 Add in the eggs, one at a time, whisking thoroughly after adding each egg.
 Add in flour half a cup at a time and mix until just combined.
 Add melted butter in three part, mixing until well combined after each addition.